 Includes raw materials, fixtures, tools, gardening supplies, and decorations

-Lowe’s is a national home improvement chain that’s basically paradise on Earth for DIY fixers and handy types.
-In-store staff members are a bit more plentiful and hands-on than other big-box home improvement chains’, including Home Depot (Lowe’s biggest competitor).
+Lowe’s is a national home improvement chain that’s basically paradise for DIY fixers and handy types.
+Typically, in-store staff members are a bit more plentiful and hands-on than those at other big-box home improvement chains, including Home Depot (Lowe’s biggest competitor).

 With more than 4,600 locally owned, small-format stores nationwide, Ace Hardware is a neighborhood alternative to Home Depot, Lowe’s, and Menards.
-If you’re going to be out and about on Small Business Saturday, the day after Black Friday, make Ace one of your first stops.
-Pricing is competitive with larger home improvement retailers throughout Black Friday weekend.
+If you’re going to be out and about on Small Business Saturday – the day after Black Friday – make Ace one of your first stops.
+Prices are competitive with those of larger home improvement retailers throughout Black Friday weekend.